 that existed thousands of years ago still exists somewhere, unless it has

-will create a new heavens and a new earth.
-Peter was saying that our faith is
+then was saying that our faith is

 greater than this present creation, because it is temporal and our faith in